 “Vidyard Rooms truly meet our sales needs by providing a hub to keep our prospects in one place so they are not chasing 50 different emails and trying to remember where things were shared.
 I love that they can find it all here and bring in other stakeholders to quickly get up to speed.”—Nicole Kocemba, Lead Business Analyst at Houghton Mifflin Harcourt

 Trends toward digital sales are only becoming more entrenched.
-Predictions are that B2B suppliers and buyers will conduct 80% of their sales interactions via online channels in the coming years.
+Predictions from Gartner are that B2B suppliers and buyers will conduct 80% of their sales interactions via online channels in the coming years.
 The companies poised to win their markets are the ones that make it easy for their buyers to self-educate.

 2. Accelerate Sales Cycles